sdomoszlai13/sdomoszlai13.github.io/_posts/2023-04-06-weather-station.md

 # Simple Arduino-based Weather Station

-*Also known as: building your own weather station for 40$ instead of buying a professional one for 30$ offering more functionality and less frustration.*
+*Also known as: building your own weather station instead of buying a professional one cheaper, offering more functionality and less frustration.*

 ![](/images/weather-station/finished-both.png "The finished weather station.
 Please note that the base station was has just been placed outdoor and shows a higher temperature than the remote unit for this reason")